LEYA-HSE/MEPTR/README.md

 ## ✨ Highlights

-- 📦 **Multitask learning** for simultaneous emotion and personality trait recognition
-- 🌐 **Cross-domain framework** handling heterogeneous datasets
-- 🧊 **Modular unimodal encoders** with Mamba/Transformer/GAT backbones
+- A novel unified semi-supervised multimodal framework for Multitask Emotion and Personality Traits Recognition.
-- 🔗 **Query-based multimodal fusion** with cross-attention and guide banks
+- A multimodal fusion mechanism with Graph Attention and Task-Specific Query-Based Multi-Head Cross-Attention.
+- A three-stage learning strategy designed to enhance intra- and inter-domain interactions across modalities.
-- 🧪 **Superior performance** on CMU-MOSEI and ChaLearn v2 under low-label supervision
+- Establishment of new baselines on two benchmarks: CMU-MOSEI and ChaLearn First Impressions v2.
-- ⚡ **Real-time inference** (RTA < 1) enabling practical applications
+- The framework is designed for personalized human-computer interaction systems.

 ---